-Students in each option take a minimum of 18 credit hours of department core courses designed to prepare students to integrate theory, research, and application to address key issues related to individual and relationship competence in diverse human processes and contexts across the lifespan.
-Additional course work (ranging from a minimum of 22 semester hours to a maximum of 43) in each option, approved by the advisor and student's advisory committee is focused on integrating theory, research and application within the option.
+Students in each option take a minimum of 18 credit hours of department core courses designed to prepare students to integrate theory, research, and application focused on reducing risk and enhancing resilience within individuals and among families across cultures and generations.
+Additional course work (ranging from a minimum of 22 semester hours to a maximum of 43) in each option, approved by the advisor and student's advisory committee, is focused on integrating theory, research and application within the option.
 Four options (Child and Family Services, Early Childhood Education, Marriage and Family Therapy, and Gerontology) offer both a thesis and non-thesis option (requires a creative component).
-The Developmental and Family Sciences option offers a thesis plan.
+The Developmental and Family Sciences option involves a thesis plan.
 The minimum number of semester hours required for each option is: Child and Family Services (39 semester hours for thesis plan or non-thesis plan), Early Childhood Education (39 semester hours for thesis plan or non-thesis plan), Developmental and Family Sciences (36 semester hours for thesis plan), Marriage and Family Therapy (59-62 semester hours for thesis plan, 53-56 semester hours for non-thesis plan), and Gerontology (39 semester hours for thesis plan; 36 semester hours for the non-thesis plan; and 36 semester hours for the online program through the Great Plains Interactive Distance Education Alliance).

 The Child and Family Services option is designed to develop leadership in Child and Family Services programs.
-Graduates: (a) demonstrate an ability to describe, discuss, and integrate theory, research, and application to address key issues related to individual and relationship competence; (b) establish a solid theoretical foundation in human development and family science; and (c) gain experiences and demonstrate competence in professional issues related to child and family services.
+Graduates: (a) demonstrate an ability to describe, discuss, and integrate theory, research, and application to address key issues related to reduce risk and enhancing resilience; (b) establish a solid theoretical foundation in human development and family science; and (c) gain experiences and demonstrate competence in professional issues related to child and family services.
 Career opportunities include administrator of a child and family services agency or program; early interventionist; child development specialist; child life specialist; family life specialist; parent educator; family life educator; state and federal policy and advocacy specialist; or family advocate.
 Graduates may also pursue doctoral study.
 The Child and Family Services option is available on both the OSU-Stillwater and the OSU-Tulsa campuses.